 ATT (Autoridad de Regulación y Fiscalización de Telecomunicaciones y Transportes) is the Telecommunications Regulatory Body in Bolivia.
-Every RF device needs ATT type approval unless there is a frequency exception for the device’s operational frequencies.
+Every Radio Frequency device needs ATT type approval unless there is a frequency exception for the device’s operational frequencies.

-No testing is required in Bolivia at this time; therefore, we can use existing international test reports for the homologation process to obtain the approval.
+Testing is not normally required in Bolivia at this time; therefore, we can use existing international test reports for the homologation process to obtain a certificate of conformity.
 Acceptable international testing reports include CE and FCC test reports.

 Technical documents will be reviewed and validated in the certification process.
 Modular, Family, and System approval may be possible depending on the characteristics of the equipment.

-Local representation is not required at this time and there are no labeling requirements that apply in Bolivia.
+Local representation is not required at this time and there are no labeling requirements in Bolivia.

 Products Requiring ATT Type Approval: